overture-stack/website/markdown/documentation/guides/download/clientdownload.md

   - `-it` combines the `-i` (interactive) and `-t` (allocate a pseudo-TTY) options, allowing you to interact with the container via the terminal

   - `-e ACCESSTOKEN=68fb42b4-f1ed-4e8c-beab-3724b99fe528` sets up the score-client with a pre-configured system-wide access token.
-Alternatively you can log in through stage found on  `localhost:3000/login` with the username `admin` and password `admin123`.
+Alternatively, you can log in through stage found on  `localhost:3000/login` with the username `admin` and password `admin123`.
 From the profile page you can generate your own API key and supply it here

   - `-e STORAGE_URL=http://score:8087` is the url for the Score server that the Score-Client will interact with